-Capital Costs, Operating Costs and Production and Economic Returns

-The capital costs to take the Company's Fuwan Project and Changkeng Project into production may be significantly higher than estimated in the technical reports related to the Fuwan and Changkeng Projects.
-The pre-production capital costs set out in these technical reports, and the pricing and quantity data used therein were considered to be reasonable as at the date of the estimates.
+Capital Costs, Operating Costs and Production and Economic Returns capital costs set out in these technical reports, and the pricing and quantity data used therein were considered to be reasonable as at the date of the estimates.
 Changes in metal prices, exchange rates and other factors since the date of the publication of these technical reports may result in greater costs than those estimated, which may have an adverse impact on the Company's ability to bring the Fuwan Project and the Changkeng Project into production and for the timing thereof.